eth-ait/dip18/README.md

 # Deep Inertial Poser: Learning to Reconstruct Human Pose from Sparse Inertial Measurements in Real Time
 ## Code
 This repository contains the code published alongside with our SIGGRAPH Asia [paper](http://dip.is.tuebingen.mpg.de/assets/dip.pdf).
-It is organised as follows: [`train_and_eval`](train_and_eval) contains code to train and evaluate the neural networks proposed in the paper. [`live_demo`](live_demo) contains Unity and Python scripts to use the models for real-time inference.
+It is organised as follows: [`train_and_eval`](train_and_eval) contains code to train and evaluate the neural networks proposed in the paper. [`live_demo`](live_demo) contains Unity and Python scripts to use the models for real-time inference. [`data_synthesis`](data_synthesis) contains a script to produce synthetic IMU measurements from SMPL sequences.
 Please refer to the READMEs in the respective subfolder for more details.

 ## Data
 To download the data please visit the [project page](http://dip.is.tuebingen.mpg.de).